nashvail/blog/src/pages/blog/better-loader/index.md

 Once we had the coordinates of the circle’s centre, `cx` and `cy` , we were 50% there.
 All we need to do, is first of all, leave `cx` alone because we don’t want to change circle’s horizontal position.
 We need to add and subtract equal numbers periodically from `cy` to make the circle go up and down.
 And that’s exactly what we’re doing in the code.

-![Fig. 11: Changing y coordinate of the circle’s centre.](./images/15.png) Fig. 11: Changing y coordinate of the circle’s centre.
+![Fig. 11: Changing y coordinate of the circle’s centre.](./images/15.png)

 `centreY` stores in itself the value of circle’s center (75) so that numbers can be added to it or subtracted from it — like already mentioned — to change the circle’s vertical position.